Information Technology

 Credits 2

 In this capstone honors course, students will complete a project relevant to their career pathway and program.
-The project will integrate at least two business and IT programs (Business Administration, Administrative Office Systems, Computer Applications Technology, Multimedia Communications, Cybersecurity & Computer Forensics, or Information Technology) to provide breadth and relevance to the project.
+The project will integrate at least two business and IT programs (Business Administration, Administrative Office Systems, Multimedia Communications, Cybersecurity & Computer Forensics, or Information Technology) to provide breadth and relevance to the project.
 This class may include students from multiple sections.